hl7au/au-fhir-base/docs/build-pipeline.md

   - **`milestone`** (e.g. 6.0.0): additionally rewrites the in-page "publish box" banner inside **every** past version → needs the full tree.

+## Per-repo independent publish vs the publications back-to-back script
+There are two ways to publish the AU IGs (core + base):
+- **publications repo `go-publish.sh`** — one script clones both IGs, builds both, and runs go-publish for each, **sequentially into one shared `webroot`**.
+(Largely unused now; pinned branches, always republishes both.)
+- **per-repo, independent** — each IG's own workflow publishes just itself into the shared S3 mirror (what `build-review-publish*.yml` here do).
+This is the direction we're going.

+**Independent publishing produces the same combined site, with no extra orchestration.** What go-publish touches splits cleanly:
+- **Per-IG, never shared:** the version folder `/fhir[/core]/<ver>/`, that IG's own `package-list.json`, its `history.html`, its publish-box.
+Each IG only ever writes its own — no interaction.
+- **Shared root files:** `package-registry.json`, `package-feed.xml`, `publication-feed.xml`, and the
+  realm index. go-publish **read-modify-writes** each — it loads the existing file from `-web`, inserts this IG's new version entry, and writes it back (`updateFeed` does `fileToString` → insert → `stringToFile`; `PackageRegistryBuilder.update` likewise).
+So a sibling IG's entries **survive** an independent publish, *as long as `-web` was seeded with the live shared files* — which the lean workflows already do (`curl https://hl7.org.au/fhir/package-feed.xml` etc.) and they never `--delete` on upload.

+So the publications script's only real advantage was **serialization** (core-then-base in one run, so base sees core's just-written entries).
+Independent runs lose that *only* in a concurrency race: if core and base publish at the exact same time, both read the shared file before the other's entry exists, both write back, and the later S3 upload silently drops the earlier's new entry.

+**That race is negligible here: AU releases happen ~once every couple of months and are operator-driven, so two IGs publishing within the same minutes-long window is vanishingly unlikely.** No cross-repo concurrency lock is warranted.
+(If publishing ever became frequent/automated, a shared `concurrency.group` across the workflows — or an occasional full `-generate-package-registry` rebuild — would close it.)

+Two things to keep regardless: always seed `-web` from the **live** shared root files (already done), and when both IGs change together, publish **base before core** (au-core depends on au-base).

+**Recommendation: per-repo independent.** It only republishes what changed, lives with the source, and the shared registry/feeds stay correct via read-modify-write.
+The publications back-to-back script gave orchestration convenience, not extra output, so retiring it is sound.

 ## Current pipeline (`.github/workflows/pipeline-build.yml`)
 Self-hosted EC2 runner (`runs-on: [self-hosted, Linux, X64]`, `/webroot` volume) → `aws s3 sync s3://hl7au-fhir-ig /webroot` (≈216k objects / 15 GB) → `-go-publish` → **no upload step**